nanosoftonline/time-for-something-better-than-react-htmx-anyone/readme.md

 Web development these days feels way more complicated than it needs to be.
 React, Angular, Vue—these frameworks have taken over, and with them comes a mountain of tools, build steps, and constant updates just to keep things running.
 Sure, they’re great for some use cases, but let’s be honest: a lot of apps don’t need all that extra baggage.

 My view on the current state of web development is that it has become way to too complicated.
 We have so many front-end frameworks that promise to make our lives so much better.
 These frameworks comes with a set of instructions how to scaffold, create, structure and build our code.
 It also needs to be updated all the time.
-We develop a sense of FOMO if we don't.

 We feel that the cool kids are doing it, so we have to do it as well.
-At the end of the day we all just want to build an app our client feels comfortable using with as the most maintainable way possible.
-And By maintainable I mean, can we make changes easily and quickly, can my code speak for itself when sharing it with other developers.
-Can I revisit my code in a few months time without remembering how a specific framework works.
+At the end of the day we just want to build an app our client feels comfortable using.
+The code has to be easy to maintain.

 The starting point for any software is that can I build the same thing with the core tools I have.
 For this specific project, do I really need the lastest version of React, or Vue or Astro or Next, etc. Can I just start with my chosen server technology or node, python, go, rust, deno, .net